System Design Space

 YDB Docs: Architecture

-Architecture overview: shared-nothing, tablets, auto-sharding, distributed transactions, and storage layer.
+Architecture overview: shared-nothing design, YDB tablets, automatic sharding, distributed transactions, and the storage layer.

 Open docs